vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/05/020_shatrusenAtrAsanam/_index.md

 +++
 ## Comment
 Found also in Pāipp. ix. (in the verse-order 1, 2, 4, 3, 5, 8, 6, 7, 9-12).
 This hymn and vi.
-126 are quoted together by Kāuç.
+126 are quoted together by Kāuś.
 16. 1 and Vāit.
 34. 11: by the former, in a battle-rite, for infusing terror into a hostile army; by the latter, with beating of a drum in a sattra sacrifice.

 ## Translations